 4. Document Everything Meticulously

-– Dates and times of all communications
+- Record dates and times of all contacts

-• Names and ID numbers of representatives you speak with
+- Note the names and ID numbers of representatives you speak with

 Common Dispute Scenarios and Winning Strategies